baetyl/baetyl/docs/guides/Message-handling-with-function-service.md

 - The docker image used in this document is built from the Baetyl source code.
 More detailed contents please refer to [Build Baetyl from source](../install/Build-from-Source.md)
 - In this article, the service created based on the Hub service is called Hub service

 **NOTE**：Darwin can install Baetyl by using Baetyl source code.
-Please see [How to build image from source code](../install/Build-from-Source.md).
+Please see [Build Baetyl from source](../install/Build-from-Source.md).

 Different from the Hub service to transfer message among devices(mqtt clients), this document describes the message handling with Local Function Manager service(also include Hub service and Python3.6 runtime service).
 In the document, Hub service is used to establish connection between Baetyl and mqtt client, Python3.6 runtime service is used to handle MQTT messages, and the Local Function Manager service is used to combine Hub service with Python3.6 runtime service with message context.